 He prefers it when I wear western clothes.
 He will even come back home and tell me whatever he saw ladies put on outside that he will like me to wear.

-I can’t be going out shabbily dressed because I am singing gospel music”
+I can’t be going out shabbily dressed because I am singing gospel music” she squealed.

 Read More »